birdandhike.com logo

 The Hike

 From the trailhead (Table 1, Waypoint 01) adjacent to the information kiosk, this route runs northwest up the same road, which is closed beyond this point.
-The old road runs straight, but crosses two political boundaries marked by gaps in barbed-wire fences.
+The old road runs straight, but it crosses two political boundaries marked by gaps in barbed-wire fences.
 This first is a simple gap in the fence (Wpt.
 02), and the second is the formal entrance into the Wilderness Area (Wpt.
 03).

 Still continuing more-or-less straight, the old road crosses a wash (Wpt.
 04) and starts up into low hills.
 Dropping slightly to cross another wash (Wpt.
 05), the trail curves left and begins to run more due west over gently rolling terrain.